Solastalgia: the distress caused by environmental upheaval

-This is a story about an unknown and unassuming fish biologist living in the middle of nowhere living a life no different then Dr. Joel Fleischman of the Emmy winning show Northern Exposure of years gone by.
-This biologist is perversely driven to make a difference by reaching the masses in a way that gets the individual to fully contemplate their place in the environment and never see themselves or the environment the same way again.
+This is a story about an unknown and unassuming fish biologist living in the middle of nowhere living a life no different than Dr. Joel Fleischman of the Emmy winning show Northern Exposure of years gone by.
+This biologist is perversely driven to make a difference by reaching the masses in a way that gets the individual to fully contemplate their place in the environment – and world – and never see themselves the same way again.

 Ultimately, it’s a story about the need for the human race to “get in charge of itself psychologically” in order to avert unimaginable widespread ecological and social disruption.